HomeLab Environment Configuration

 - Connection: Connect the R4S LAN port to the Linksys WAN port (Internet port).

-- Login Interface: Access the Linksys web interface (default 192.168.1.1), skip the initial setup prompts.
+- Login Interface: Access the Linksys web interface (default 192.168.1.1), and skip the initial setup prompt.

 - Set Bridge Mode: